nad2040/BLC_FSWP_Injector/README.md

 Will be adding a way to just edit a text file with new locations to automate even further.
 Soon™

+Please make an issue if this jar does not work on windows.
+It should in theory, but I am not 100% sure.

 # How to Use?

 Download the latest InjectBLCWithFSWP jar from the releases -->\